Computer Vision

 Grading

-- Assignments (50%): Including programming assignments, homeworks, etc.
+- Assignments (40%): Including programming assignments, literature review reports, etc.

 - Class Participation (10%): -1 each absent.